alexey-lysiuk/Realm667-AAA/readme.md

 ```
 Use `--help` command line switch for the list of available options.
 Intel-based Windows, Linux and OS X are supported at full extent.
 Compression via 7-Zip and handling of assets packed with RAR are not available on other platforms.

+#### Credits

+* Authors who contributed their work to the Realm667 Repository.
+Check individual asset's credits on the [web site](http://www.realm667.com)
+* Realm667 staff and Daniel Gimmer (Tormentor667) in particular for collecting everything in one place
+* Randy Heit et al. for ZDoom
+* Christoph Oelckers (Graf Zahl) for GZDoom
+* Guido van Rossum (BDFL) at al. for Python
+* Jared Stafford (jspenguin) for doomwad module
+* Marko Kreen for rarfile module
+* David Jones (drj11) for PyPNG module